ryanrolds/presentations/slides/cicd.md

 # 🚀Small teams?

 * 👩‍🚒 Less firefighting
-* 🏝️ Leads can go on vaation
+* 🏝️ Leads can go on vacation
 * 💰 If applied judiciously, it will save you time

 ???